xavi-tristancho/neoadmin/apps/docs/docs/getting-started/installation.md

 Follow this guide to correctly install <NeoLink /> and its dependencies to make sure everything works properly.

-As neoAdmin is a licensed library, you need to authenticate in order to have access to it.
-We store the library in an AWS Codeartifact repository.
-Once you have bought a license you will be granted an access key and a secret key that will allow you to authenticate against our servers in order to download the library.

 ### neoAdmin

 To install and save in your `package.json` dependencies, run: